5 Things You Might Not Know About eCommerce Accounting

 One of the great things about eCommerce is that it can open up the whole world for your business.
 You can even trade with customers in other countries without mailing inventory overseas with drop shipping.

 Generally, the seller is responsible for charging, collecting, and remitting sales tax.
-The problem is that sales taxes differ from nation to nation and even state to state.
+Using a sales tax rate calculator from Omni Calculator, you can manage the problem that sales taxes differ from nation to nation and even state to state.

 If trading with multiple countries, interpreting and filing for each tax code can be confusing.
-It isn’t just the case when it comes to tax returns.
-It even makes a big difference at the point of sale.
+It makes a big difference even at the point of sale.

 2. Scalable fast-paced accounting technology

 E-commerce is constantly changing.
-New trends come and go all the time.
-Advances in tech can happen quickly and change the e-commerce landscape overnight.
+New trends come and go.
+Technology reshapes the landscape overnight.

-Your e-commerce accounting software needs to be fast, flexible, and scalable.
-An Excel spreadsheet won’t cut it.
-You need something that can move with the times and accommodate both the growth of your business and the fast-changing world of eCommerce.
+Your e-commerce accounting software needs to be fast, flexible, and scalable—an Excel spreadsheet won’t cut it.

-• Adjust to new technologies and modes of commerce.
+• Adjust to new technologies and commerce models

 3. Confusing inventory management

-How you manage your inventory can have a massive impact on your business.
+How you manage your inventory has a massive impact on your business.

-Inventory accounting is a significant part of inventory management, and it’s complex even in a brick-and-mortar situation.
-In eCommerce, keeping up with your inventory can be very confusing.
+Inventory accounting is a large part of inventory management, and it’s complex even for brick-and-mortar stores.
+In eCommerce, it's even more confusing.

 4. Handling and preparing for product returns

-Returns are a headache for any business, but they can be especially so for eCommerce.
+Returns are a headache for any business—but especially in eCommerce.

 5. Poor eCommerce accounting pitfalls